dev-allenk/react-use-middleware-hook/README.md

   - A function or a collection of functions of type `payload => newPayload`
   - Name of functions must be same as action types.
 Check below examples for detail.

+> When dispatching an action, it MUST contains _type_ property.
+> Also, action may include _payload_ property, if any value needs to be passed to middlewares or a reducer.

 #### Example

 React useMiddleware hook provides two ways to use it.